 So, what do Central Indiana’s leading builders and their home buyers have on their minds?

-Builders should be more interested in these topics today than any time in the past.
+Builders should be more interested in these topics today than at any time in the past.

 Indiscriminate ventilation during Indiana summers can cause serious humidity problems inside.